NagaDeepika-git/Prodigy-task_01/README.md

-# Prodigy-task_01
+# Prodigy_task-01
-This repository contains the tasks/projects I completed during my internship at Prodigy Infotech.

-##  Task 01: Responsive Landing PAge
+##  Task 01: Responsive Landing Page

-### Description
-This project is a responsive landing page developed using HTML, CSS, and JavaScript.
-It is designed to provide an engaging user experience with a clean layout, smooth navigation, and interactive elements.
-The page adapts to different screen sizes, ensuring usability across devices.
+A responsive landing page created during my Web Development Internship at Prodigy InfoTech.
+The project focuses on building a visually appealing and interactive user interface featuring a dynamic navigation bar with scroll-based styling, smooth transitions, and hover effects.
+Developed using HTML, CSS, and JavaScript, the design ensures cross-device responsiveness and enhances overall user experience.

 ### Features

-* Responsive design
-* Interactive UI
-* User-friendly interface
+* Responsive design, Interactive UI, User-friendly interface

 ### Technologies Used

-* HTML
-* CSS
-* JavaScript
+* HTML, CSS, JavaScript

 ### How to Run